AMR bankruptcy could spur more airline consolidation

 "Strategically that's one of the final combinations that could make sense, but there's a real issue for US Airways to do a deal, as well as the fact that US Airways is still slightly smaller," said one industry banker who asked not to be named because he was not authorized to speak with the media.

 A second industry banker added: "US Airways still has two airlines.
 If they can't combine those two houses, how they can combine with American?
-Today there is no labour deal at US Airways, and those labour deals still need to be negotiated."
+Today there is no labor deal at US Airways, and those labor deals still need to be negotiated."

 Analysts also said the benefits of any merger are less clear for American Airlines.